Wcent/rsa-demo/README.md

 - get message digest of data with algorithm.

 ## todo
+-[x] hmac util and a sample demo.
-[x] rsa with max length limit, block to encrypt/decrypt data.
+-[ ] rsa with max length limit, block to encrypt/decrypt data.